Projects & Exhibitions

 11/13–1/15/2023

-Three person exhibition with Mira Dayal and Micah Schippa at Apparatus Projects.
-The works sunrise, sunset, eclipse, Time immemorial, Shaping Time, and Collapsing timelines are contemplations on transitions and the actualizing power of presence.
-These pieces explore formations of time from the celestial and political, to the seasonal, the alchemical and collective.
+Three-person exhibition with Mira Dayal and Micah Schippa at Apparatus Projects.
+The works sunrise, sunset, eclipse, Time immemorial, Shaping Time, and Collapsing timelines contemplate transitions and the actualizing power of presence.
+These pieces explore formations of time across celestial, political, seasonal, alchemical, and collective dimensions.

 Listen to Collapsing timelines